ibm-cloud-docs/openwhisk/openwhisk_cloudant.md

   ```
   {: pre}

-  The example illustrated above may be used to create an action sequence to read the changed document and call your existing actions.
+  The example can be used to create an action sequence to read the changed document and call your existing actions.
-  Remember to disable any rules that may no longer be valid and create new ones using the action sequence pattern.
+  Remember to disable any rules that are no longer valid and create new ones by using the action sequence pattern.